-- 9.1 All new members of staff, including newly qualified teachers and teaching assistants, are given an induction which includes the following: - a) Issue and explain the safeguarding and child protection policy
+- 9.1 All new members of staff, including newly qualified teachers and teaching assistants, are given an induction which includes the following: - Issue and explain the safeguarding and child protection policy - Issue and explain the behaviour policy - Issue and explain the staff behaviour policy/code of conduct - Issue and explain the policy/guidance which includes the safeguarding response to children who are absent from education, particularly on repeat occasions and/or for prolonged periods.

-- b) Issue and explain the behaviour policy - c) Issue and explain the staff behaviour policy/code of conduct - d) Issue and explain the policy/guidance which includes the safeguarding response to children who are absent from education, particularly on repeat occasions and/or for prolonged periods. - e) Issue Anti-Bullying Policy - f) Explain the role of the DSL and share the identities of the DSL and all DDSLs - g) Issue Part One or Annex A and Annex B of Keeping Children Safe in Education September 2024 (Bede's issue in all cases Part One and Annex B) - h) Child protection and safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) - i) All new members of staff are expected to read the above-mentioned documents and to sign an acknowledgement of this.
+- Issue Anti-Bullying Policy - Explain the role of the DSL and share the identities of the DSL and all DDSLs - Issue Part One or Annex A and Annex B of Keeping Children Safe in Education September 2023 (Bede's issue in all cases Part One and not Annex A) - Child protection and safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) - All new members of staff are expected to read the above-mentioned documents and to sign an acknowledgement of this.